Romainua/sui-val-bot/README.md

 # Sui Validator Bot with db

+**If there is no working machine nearby it is enough to have a phone to set the necessary parameters for your validator**

 The bot is manager of your validator.
 Bot uses:

 cap operations (change branch to val-ctrl or db/val-contrl):